muchiking/muchiking/README.md

 # Greetings!
 ## I am Muchi,
-🇰🇪 Kenyan techie with a burning passion for technology and a love for all things cybersecurity 🔐
+🇰🇪 A Kenyan techie with a burning passion for technology and a love for all things cybersecurity 🔐
 💻 Software Developer specializing in JavaScript, PHP, and Python 🌐💻
 Making magic happen on the web! 💻